Frank-Xin/Science-Society/README.md

 # Science-Society
-Made with Materialize CSS, Particles.js, and Node.js You can visit it here: http://www.sassciencesociety.com/
+Website made with Materialize CSS, Particles.js, and Node.js for a club I am in You can visit it here: http://www.sassciencesociety.com/